 MSF places health professionals, as well as administrative and support staff such as logisticians, mechanics, water and sanitation experts, managers and financial controllers, in relief operations around the world.
 Volunteers

 require two years relevant experience and appropriate qualifications.

-The needs in the tsunami affected region will not disappear in a few weeks.
+The needs in the tsunami affected region will not disappear soon, as with all major natural disasters.
 In the next few years, as the situation stabilizes, there will be many opportunities to assist that might not require the highly technical skills

 needed in an emergency operation.